Note: Also be sure to visit my Essential Language Learning Tools page where I’ve listed these and other quality language learning resources.

 You can move the mouse over subtitles at any time which will pause the video, provide pronunciation of the word and a detailed definition.

-It has loads of other neat features as well.
+It has loads of other neat features as well (I covered this in my FluentU review).

 Available in Spanish, French, German, Chinese, Italian, Japanese and English.